steffenmueller4/steffenmueller4.github.io/_posts/2021-06-02-interdependencies-between-organization-and-architecture.md

 Goal was to change the organization's communication structures - please remember that Conway's Law phrased that system's architecture is a copy of the organization's communication structure - driven by technology.
 "Conway’s Law, therefore, does work both ways.
 Organizational structures impact system design, and system architectures impact organizational structures as well." {% cite Bloomberg2015 %}

-Later on, the idea of the Inverse Conway Maneuver came to more popularity when Microservices were on the rise.
+Later on, the idea of the Inverse Conway Maneuver came to more popularity when microservices were on the rise.
-For example, James Lewis, Technical Director at Thoughtworks, used the term Inverse Conway Maneuver in his talk at the Goto Con 2015 {% cite Lewis2015 %}).
+For example, James Lewis, Technical Director at Thoughtworks, used the term Inverse Conway Maneuver in his talk at the Goto Con 2015 {% cite Lewis2015 %}.
-Following Lewis' and Fowler's article at {% cite Lewis2014 %} from 2014, Microservices should be designed "[...] as suites of independently deployable services [...]" and built "[...] around business capability, automated deployment, intelligence in the endpoints, and decentralized control of languages and data." {% cite Lewis2014 %}
+Following Lewis' and Fowler's article at {% cite Lewis2014 %} from 2014, microservices should be designed "[...] as suites of independently deployable services [...]" and built "[...] around business capability, automated deployment, intelligence in the endpoints, and decentralized control of languages and data." {% cite Lewis2014 %}
 Teams that build and maintain microservices should be cross-functional and organized around products - not projects - that are aligned with the customer {% cite Lewis2014 %}.

 While nearly every company builds architectures based on the Microservices architecture style nowadays, still not everybody has understood that organization and architecture cannot be changed isolated.